jzhzj/CSCI-6461-simulator/README.md

 JDK 8+ should be used.
 The default compiler level has been set to 9 (JDK 1.9), please revise pom.xml accordingly if you are using JDK 1.8.

-3. The implementation of UI is powered by [JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html), which supports MVC.
+3. The implementation of UI is powered by [JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html), download
+[JavaFx Scene Builder](http://gluonhq.com/products/scene-builder/) if you need a drag and drop editor.

 ## Contributing
 1. __Please do not commit anything but source code and resource files to this repository, also please make modifications based on the